ICRSR/icrsr.github.io/_posts/2024-10-21-call-for-abstracts.md

 We look forward to receiving your extended abstract.

 Extended abstracts submitted to **ICRSR 2025** will be reviewed by the scientific committees of the conference and published in the Abstracts Book.
-All accepted and registered papers will be published in **Scopus-indexed Conference Proceedings (IGI-Global)**.
-Selected papers will be published in a **Scopus** and **Web of Science** indeed journals associated to the conference.
+Selected papers will be published in a **Scopus** and **Web of Science** indexed journals associated to the conference.